 No. Beneficiaries are not required to complete and sign the Scope of Appointment form prior to participating at a sales event because they are not personal/individual appointments.

-3. Can an SOA be collected at a Sales and/or Educational Event for a future appointment?
+- 3. Can an SOA be collected at an Educational Event for a future appointment? - No, you may no longer make SOAs available or collect SOAs at educational events.